JetBrains/kotless/README.md

   (already implemented, but postponed for now).
 * Events handlers support - Kotless will generate events subscriptions for properly annotated events handlers.

+## Examples

+There is no better than an example!

+At an `examples` folder of repository you can find real world projects using Kotless:
+    * `ktls-site` - site about Kotless written using Kotless (see the result at [kotless.sandbox.intellij.net](https://kotless.sandbox.intellij.net)).

 ## Want to know more?

 You may take a look at [Wiki](https://github.com/JetBrains/kotless/wiki) where the client documentation on Kotless is located.